yuqinghuang01/hugo-academic-resume/content/publication/example2/index.md

 ---
-title: "Accurate Summary-based Cardinality Estimation Through the Lens of Cardinality Estimation Graphs"
+title: "Advanced Surgical Planning - Implant Recognition"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Sarper Ertekin
-- Jeremy Chen
+- Orhun Görkem
 - Yuqing Huang
-- Mushi Wang
-- Semih Salihoglu
-- Ken Salem
+- Laura Roduner

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2021-05-19T00:00:00Z"
+date: "2023-06-12T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).